 Readers, it’s only April, but the book nominations and awards are already rolling in.
-The next category for the 2018 Reading Challenge is “a book nominated for an award in 2018,” and it’s the category we’ve already gotten the most questions about.
+The next category for the 2018 Reading Challenge is “a book nominated for an award,” and it’s the category we’ve already gotten the most questions about.
 What are the awards?
 What do they mean?
 How will you know about the nominations?

 Literary awards exist to honor outstanding books.
 This is your opportunity to discover a book you may not have heard of otherwise, or move a book you were considering reading a few slots up your TBR list, or explore the best contemporary works in a genre you want more of in your reading life.

 Several significant awards—the Newbery, Caldecott, Printz, Pulitzer—have already been bestowed.
 Nominations for many more are already out.
 If you wait till later in the year to choose your book for this category, you could have thousands of titles to choose from.

 Today I’ve highlighted 21 books that have been nominated for a variety of honors, to give you an idea of how broad your options are for this category, and which books your fellow readers are enjoying right now.

 I hope you find something you love on this list, and I can’t wait to hear what you choose for this category.
 I’d love to hear all about it in the comments section.

 This 2018 RUSA Mystery Reading List shortlist title begins with a punch: "You lied.
 Luke lied.
 Be at the funeral."
 Federal Agent Aaron Falk is summoned home with these words after his best friend Luke dies in a heartbreaking murder-suicide, turning the gun on himself after killing his wife and 6-year-old son.
 Falk obeys—but he can't believe his best friend could have done such a thing, and so he starts digging, dragging long-buried secrets back to the surface.
 The setting is the drought-ravaged Australian Outback, and the brittleness and heat are almost palpable.
 More info →